KenanRustamov/Portfolio/README.md

-# Portfolio Website
+# Portfolio Website @ kenanr.com

 A modern, responsive portfolio website built with React, TypeScript, and Vite.
-Features a beautiful glassmorphic design with smooth animations and interactive components.
+Features a glassmorphic design with smooth animations and interactive components.
+Feel free to clone and use for your own website, however please ensure you visibly give me credit somewhere on the page!

 ## Tech Stack